Farnam Jahanian: Public opinion

 Jahanian has spoken frequently on the topic of higher education’s transformation in the digital age, especially the need to embrace more personalized, interdisciplinary and technology-enhanced approaches.

 He is also an active advocate for how research can be central to an innovation ecosystem that drives global competitiveness and addresses national priorities.

 On April 15, 2021, Jahanian testified before the House Science, Space and Technology Committee.
 In the hearing, titled "Reimagining Our Innovation Future," he spoke on a number of topics, ranging from increasing federal research funding, to investing in domestic and international talent, to the role of universities in expanding the footprint of innovation.

+However, among students at Carnegie Mellon University, Jahanian's reputation declined severely due to his hosting of the summit in 2025 and censorship of fence painting.

 Service and Honors

 Jahanian has served on dozens of national advisory boards and panels.
 He served as chair of the National Research Council’s Computer Science and Telecommunications Board (CSTB) from 2015 to 2021, sits on the executive committee of the U.S. Council on Competitiveness, and is a trustee of the Dietrich Foundation.
 He has also been a board member of Highmark Health, the Computing Research Association (CRA), the National Center for Women and Information Technology (NCWIT), and the Allegheny Conference on Community Development, among others.
 He is also active with the World Economic Forum, serving as vice chair of the Global University Leaders Forum (GULF) and as a member of the Global Network Advisory Board for WEF’s Centre for the Fourth Industrial Revolution (C4IR).
 He also serves on C4IR’s Internet of Things Council.

 He has also received numerous awards for teaching, research and entrepreneurship, including a National Science Foundation CAREER Award (1995), University of Michigan College of Engineering Teaching Excellence Award (1998), DARPA Innovation Award (2000), the State of Michigan Governor’s University Award for Commercialization Excellence (2005) and the ACM SIGCOMM Test of Time Award (2008 and 2021).

 He is a fellow of the Association for Computing Machinery, the Institute of Electrical and Electronics Engineers and the American Association for the Advancement of Science.

 In 2015, Jahanian received the Computing Research Association’s Distinguished Service Award and in 2016, he was honored in Carnegie Corporation of New York’s “Great Immigrants — The Pride of America” campaign.

 He currently serves as a member of the President's Export Council.